-- differentiation in the school's behaviour policy - developing strategies to modify the pupil's behaviour and support well-being including pastoral support - requesting interventions and external help with the pupil - staff training - Impactful use of Part-time timetable and / or Alternative Provision
+- differentiation in the school's behaviour policy - developing strategies to modify the pupil's behaviour and support well-being including pastoral support - requesting interventions and external help with the pupil - staff training.

 Tracking of data

 Tracking of data through My Concern, the head Teacher will ensure there is analysis and tracking of suspensions to identify if there are any trends or trails.
 Where possible, the school will be proactive in preventative measures so that any identified context groups at higher risk are supported with greater measures to reduce the levels of suspension.
 This will be reported into the schools Governing Body.